CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 To <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#rehydrate-teams-private-chats-">Rehydrate Teams Private Chats</a> it is required to use the Graph API.
 The majority of 1 to 1 chats are migrated to the users mailbox in a folder, only recent 1 to 1 chats are rehydrated into Teams if this option is enabled.

-Be default, CloudM Migrate uses the EWS protocol to migrate Teams data which has no additional cost.
+By default, CloudM Migrate uses the EWS protocol to migrate Teams data which has no additional cost.

 ---